mmtrt/Wine-Builds/README.md

 More precisely, not all the Wine dependencies are strictly required, some of them are optional and needed only for some Windows applications or only for some functions.
 Still, it's better to keep them all (or at least most of them) installed.

 Also, do note that **glibc (libc6)** **2.27** or newer is required.

-If you want to use Wine, but don't want to install any of its dependencies, take a look at my [**Conty project**](https://github.com/Kron4ek/Conty).
-Conty is a container that includes Wine itself and all of its dependencies (including 32-bit ones), you can use it to run any games and programs.

 ---